-BKLGT (Brightness setting): Provides a continuously variable brightness adjustment from very dim to full brightness.
+BKLGT (Brightness Setting): Provides a continuously variable brightness adjustment from very dim to full brightness.

-COLOR (Colour setting): Provides a continuously variable adjustment through the full colour spectrum.
+COLOR (Colour Setting): Provides a continuously variable colour spectrum change via a smooth blend of colours.

-White (Whiteness setting): Controls the colour saturation of the selected colour from deep colour to white (no colour).
+WHITE (Whiteness Setting): Controls the whiteness or colour saturation of the selected colour from full colour to white (no colour)